 The criminal justice system can’t help you get the money you need for treatment and other expenses.
 To learn more about how we can help, contact our law offices in Tampa, Florida, to schedule a free consultation today at (813) 223-6200.

-How Winters & Yonker, P.A.
-Can Help After a Sexual Assault in Tampa
+How Winters & Yonker Personal Injury Lawyers Can Help After a Sexual Assault in Tampa

 Sexual assault is a horrible crime that can cause lasting damage.
 If you were a victim, you may deserve the full justice that the law can offer.
 An experienced Tampa personal injury lawyer can help you fight to secure justice in the form of monetary compensation.

-When you hire Winters & Yonker, P.A. to handle your case, we will:
+When you hire Winters & Yonker Personal Injury Lawyers to handle your case, we will:

 - Provide sound legal advice about your options